 All Lifeguards are Red Cross certified Lifeguards, with additional levels of training in aquatic CPR/First Aid beyond what the rest of our staff receives.

 All ropes course facilitators are industry-certified site-specific challenge course facilitators.

 All staff have current WA Food Handlers Permits.

 All staff attend two weeks of pre-camp training, and are trained in topics such as child abuse prevention, child behavioral characteristics and management, and emergency response procedures.

 After you have completed the check-in process on the first day of camp, your camper will have the opportunity to take the swim test at our pool.
-Passing the swim test allows your camper to swim in the deep end of the pool, use the pool slides, and for Mid-High and Senior High, participate in river tubing or the water activities at Lake Day.
+Passing the swim test allows your camper to swim in the deep end of the pool, use the pool slides, and for Middle School and High School Camps, participate in the water activities at Lake Day.
 Your camper will also have the opportunity to take the swim test during free time.

 For Primary and Junior campers, the swim test involves swimming across the width of the pool one time.

-For Mid-High and Senior High campers, the swim test involves swimming two laps of the pool and treading water for one minute.
+For Middle School and High School campers, the swim test involves swimming two laps of the pool and treading water for one minute.

 If your camper does not take the swim test or does not pass it, there are plenty of other activities to do!
 Your camper will not be excluded from any all-camp activities.

 - Food at Youth Camp